 Jessica Urban ('08, minor) is currently working in educational program development at the Cincinnati Museum of Art.

-Alyssa Porambo ('08) is the public relations and publications coordinator at the Baltimore Symphony.
+Alyssa Porambo ('08) is the public relations and social media manager at the Baltimore Symphony.

 Ali Kozlakowski ('08) is a Senior Press Officer at the Metropolitan Museum in New York where she focuses on modern art and photography.
 She previously worked in PR at Tom Ford Beauty.

 Laura Klebanow ('08) is a Marketing Writer at Lincoln Center for the Performing Arts.